milvus-io/community/blog/en/2022-02-07-how-milvus-deletes-streaming-data-in-distributed-cluster.md

 Featuring unified batch-and-stream processing and cloud-native architecture, Milvus 2.0 poses a greater challenge than its predecessor did during the development of the DELETE function.
 Thanks to its advanced storage-computation disaggregation design and the flexible publication/subscription mechanism, we are proud to announce that we made it happen.
 In Milvus 2.0, you can delete an entity in a given collection with its primary key so that the deleted entity will no longer be listed in the result of a search or a query.

 Please note that the DELETE operation in Milvus refers to logical deletion, whereas physical data cleanup occurs during the Data Compaction.
 Logical deletion not only greatly boosts the search performance constrained by the I/O speed, but also facilitates data recovery.
 Logically deleted data can still be retrieved with the help of the Time Travel function.
-Physical data cleanup occurs during the Data Compaction.

 ## Usage